 Prior to joining HSI, Toby Bloom worked as a Sustainable Tourism Specialist for USAID projects, where she created national tourism accreditation systems, trained local nature guides for protected areas, and administrated environmental projects in Latin America.
 She has also completed various sustainable tourism consultancies in Central America and the Andean countries of Peru, Bolivia and Ecuador.
 Past publications include “Desde Las Montañas al Mar III” and “Beyond the Beach: A Quick Reference Guide for Competing in the Sustainable Tourism Market.”
 Ms. Bloom began her career in ecotourism as an interpretive guide in the U.S. and Canada, focusing primarily on national parks.
 Ms. Bloom received her Masters Degree in Sustainable International Development from Brandeis University in 2004 and her Bachelor’s Degree in Spanish and Psychology from James Madison University in 1996.

 Radio Shows featuring Toby Bloom

-World Footprints busts some myths with Tory Belleci, co-host of Discovery Channel’s Mythbusters.
-Since joining Mythbusters, Tory has jumped out of planes, wake-boarded behind a cruise ship and been chased by a crocodile.
-But none of his adventures compare to the life-altering experience he had following his visit to post-earthquake … Read moreUnited States Experiences
+World Footprints bust some myths with Tory Belleci, co-host of Discovery Channel’s Mythbusters.
+Since joining Mythbusters, Tory has jumped out of planes, wake-boarded behind a cruise ship, and been chased by a crocodile.
+Belleci, the MythBuster, is often considered to be more of a daredevil and often performed the more … Read moreUnited States Experiences